SystemErrorWang/CartoonGAN/README.md

 # CartoonGAN
 update 2019.07.18
-The following 5 images are outputs of my new model.
-It's much better than the previous one.
+Upload some results of my new model.
+It's much better than before.
-I also uploaded a pre-trained model and a scrip here, fell free to try it on your own data.
+A pre-trained model is also available now, please feel free to try your own data.
-The model architecure is now quite different from the original pape, i am considering to open source it later.
+The training settings are quite different from the original pape now.
+Maybe i will write a paper about it

 demo video is available on bilibili: https://www.bilibili.com/video/av56708333#reply1789899604